benrotenberg/erc-senses/src/_includes/highlights.md

 Giovanni will work on mesoscopic simulations of electrode-electrolyte interfaces, to understand nano-electrochemistry experiments.

-On the experimental side, we will benefit from a collaboration with Vincent Noël at Université de Paris.
+On the experimental side, we will benefit from a collaboration with Vincent Noël at Université Paris Cité.

 Iurii Chubak starts his post-doc (11/23/2020)
 =============================================